-Terra Critica’s annual meetings have been sustained by the network’s core members since 2012.
-The different Terra Critica practices are also supported by the associated members and the rhizomatic network of institutes and platforms that contribute to Terra Critica’s activities on a regular basis.
+Terra Critica’s holds annual core meetings, which have been sustained by the network’s core members since 2012.
+Terra Critica also enjoys a growing network of associated members, who contribute to Terra Critica’s activities on a regular basis.
 And since 2019, we are able to offer an annual residency at Utrecht University.
 For more information, please click on the tabs below.

 Mercedes is series editor of Search of Media (University of Minnesota Press), together with Wendy Chun, Timon Beyes and Goetz Bachmann.
 She is co-founder of the open access publishing house meson press and co-edited with Birgit M. Kaiser and Kathrin Thiele Symptoms of the Planetary Condition: A Critical Vocabulary (meson press 2017).

 Together with Kathrin Thiele, she is founding coordinator of Terra Critica.
 In that context, she also works on the role of the humanities and their critical heritage.
 With Timothy O’Leary and Kathrin Thiele, she edits the book-series New Critical Humanities (with Rowman & Littlefield International) and has edited with Kathrin Thiele a special issue of Parallax on ‘Diffracted Worlds – Diffractive Readings: Onto-Epistemologies and the Critical Humanities’ (2014), as well as with Kathrin Thiele and Mercedes Bunz Symptoms of the Planetary Condition: A Critical Vocabulary (meson press 2017).

 Together with Birgit M. Kaiser, she is founding coordinator of Terra Critica, and with Timothy O’Leary and Birgit M. Kaiser she edits the book-series New Critical Humanities (with Rowman & Littlefield International).